AlexMurphy-ml/ai-hr-experiments/README.md

 # ai-hr-experiments
 A mini pilot study on LLM-assisted HR practices.
 Mainly focuses on outlier value detection.
+Verifying authenticity is a completely different problem and deserves its own approach.

 Full research-paper-flavored PDF in files.